 The Game Boy and its unexpected fate

-I've never had, nor wanted to, but I'll admit the Game Boy wasn't just a console.
-It was a passport to extraordinary adventures, a faithful companion in long waits and a reward for the small daily victories of an entire generation.
+I never had it, nor wanted it, but I admit that the Game Boy wasn't just a console.
+It was a passport to extraordinary adventures, a faithful companion during long waits and a reward for the small daily victories of an entire generation.

 Like many other technological marvels of the past, however, today it has become a digital archaeological find, the symbol of a gaming culture that is fading too quickly.